hasithapeiris/hasithapeiris/README.md

 ## Who am I

 I am a student with a passion for IT and design.
-My ultimate aspiration revolves around harnessing the power of information technology and design to create innovative solutions that enhance the lives of all individuals.
+I want to use technology and design to make new things that make everyone's lives better.

 ## Connect with me